 Overtight berms and regularly spaced rollers can soon feel boring to the novice and offer little challenge to the more experienced rider.

 Alternative lines, staggered distances and variation in levels will improve the BMX biking experience and encourage more creative riding.

 The best-built pump tracks are comfortable enough for beginners to ride with confidence and offer excellent opportunities to those who want to progress.

 Twin rollers, for example, should be easy enough to ride one at a time but far enough apart for the more experienced rider to use the first to take off and the next to land.

 Designing a pump track looks simple, but it does have its challenges.
 One of the biggest is drainage.
-As hills are looped together, it is easy to create holes which soon fill up with water on rainy days.
+As hills are looped together, it is easy to create holes that soon fill up with water on rainy days.

-Many local authority funded pump tracks are opened to great fanfare and are an instant success.
+Many local authority-funded pump tracks are opened to great fanfare and are an instant success.
 But months without maintenance can lead to them quickly becoming overgrown with weeds, waterlogged and strewn with debris.